Creating a travel budget may not sound like the most exciting step in planning your next trip. However, it can be a beneficial process.

 For a trip through Western Europe, Hostelworld is almost always your best and easiest bet.

-Make other areas of your budget cheaper by ensuring your hostel offers free breakfast, free WiFi, kitchen access, and is walkable to the city center.
+Make other areas of your budget cheaper by ensuring your hostel offers complimentary breakfast, free WiFi, kitchen access, and is walkable to the city center.

 Calculating for transportation while in your given destinations is often forgotten.